pkryger/docker-images/gnucash-build/README.md

-# Build development version of GnuCash for Synology
+# Build Tagged (or Development) Version of GnuCash for Synology

 This is a `Dockerfile` that builds a [GnuCash](https://www.gnucash.org) from the source as published in [GitHub